Site uses cookies to provide basic functionality.

 d7dc97e You will say that that was in the comparatively barbarous times; that these are barbarous times too, because also, comparatively speaking, pins are stuck in even now; that though man has now learned to see more clearly than in barbarous ages, he is still far from having learnt to act as reason and science would dictate. man science Fyodor Dostoyevsky

-8e42c72 Empirical science, empiricism, takes no account of the soul, no account of what constitutes and determines personal being. science philosophy Oliver Sacks
+8e42c72 Empirical science, empiricism, takes no account of the soul, no account of what constitutes and determines personal being. philosophy science Oliver Sacks

 c7e6dc2 In 1966, after arriving in New York, I read two of Luria's books, Higher Cortical Functions in Man and Human Brain and Psychological Processes.
 The latter, which contained very full case histories of patients with frontal lobe damage, filled me with admiration [4].
 [Footnote 4].
 And fear, for as I read it, I thought, what place is there for me in the world?
 Luria has already seen, said, written, and thought anything I can ever say, or write, or think.
-I was so upset that I tore the book in two (I had to buy a new copy for the library, as well as a copy for myself). science impostor-syndrome neuropsychology Oliver Sacks
+I was so upset that I tore the book in two (I had to buy a new copy for the library, as well as a copy for myself). impostor-syndrome neuropsychology science Oliver Sacks

 a7db754 As scientific truths put us in an intelligent relaton with the cosmos, as historic truth puts us in temporal relation with the rise and fall of civilization, so does Christ put us in intelligent relation with God the Father; for He is the only possible Word by which God can address Himself to a world of sinners. history jesus science Fulton J. Sheen